90 Day Korean

 These challenges create a really rewarding feeling of accomplishment.
 Being able to learn so much in a week and then use it like this feels great.

-When you get started with 90 Day Korean, you’ll get access to the first week’s materials, along with the extra materials for the whole first module.
+When you get started with 90 Day Korean, you’ll get access to the first week’s materials, the extra materials for the whole first module as well as monthly live trainings where you can work on your pronunciation and conversation skills.

 These are all optional to do, but I found them to be really worthwhile.